doitintl/aws-help/Organization-feature-set.md

 **If you have multiple AWS Accounts and are currently paying your AWS Invoice for all those accounts via one account, you are currently using Organizations.**

-**If you have multiple AWS Accounts and is currently paying your AWS Invoice(s) via mulitple accounts, you may have a combination of accounts with and without Organizations.
+**If you have multiple AWS Accounts and are currently paying your AWS Invoice(s) via mulitple accounts, you may have a combination of accounts with and without Organizations.
 Please reach out to your DoiT contact to setup a review.**

 **If you have only one AWS Account, follow these steps in that account.**